Aurora has restarted for the season – Welcome back everyone!

-Each Thursday evening, 7.30-9.15pm, in Dyce Primary School Hall, Gordon Terrace, Dyce Village, Aberdeen (the cross-shaped building in the centre of this map).
+Each Thursday evening, 7.30-9.00pm, in Dyce Primary School Hall, Gordon Terrace, Dyce Village, Aberdeen (here is the map.)
 We have an informal class of social dancing (with a break for juice, biscuits and blether!).
 We welcome new dancers and new musicians.

 For information, please contact us.

 As a beginner there is no need to buy dancing shoes.
 Any light shoes with a soft sole are perfectly fine to start with.
 It has to be mentioned though, that trainers will leave you pretty exhausted and that high heels have a certain risk of injuring yourself.